 Hiring managers can review based on skills and experience rather than fixate on a detail that may denote a gender, age, race, ethnicity, or socioeconomic status.

-- Email Addresses
+- Email addresses

-- Social Media URLs
+- Social media URLs

-Studies have shown that it takes six seconds to review a resumé.
+Studies show that it takes six seconds to review a resumé.
 Six seconds isn’t enough time to do a thorough spell-check, let alone determine if a candidate is a good fit for the job.
 It is the amount of time it takes to read a candidate’s name, university attended, and maybe see a previous employer’s name.